 Instruction and practice in transcribing from legal audiocassette tapes.
 Areas of concentration include litigation, civil actions, criminal law, probate, and contracts.
-Lecture two hours, laboratory three hours per week.
-Prerequisite: keyboarding speed of 40 words per minute or consent of the instructor
+Three hours per week plus laboratory time.
+Prerequisite: Keyboarding speed of 40 words per minute or consent of the instructor.